 - Equity among unsecured creditors: plan must respect pari passu principles, providing proportional treatment aligned with claim magnitude and legal mandates.

-The identification of executory contracts is a critical step in the restructuring process, as these agreements may impose ongoing obligations or provide vital benefits.
-Procedures for the assumption or rejection of leases must be carefully outlined to ensure compliance with legal requirements and to optimize the debtor’s financial position.
-Addressing these elements systematically allows for the effective management of contractual liabilities within the restructuring plan.
+Executory contracts and leases require careful evaluation because these agreements may impose ongoing obligations or provide vital operational benefits.
+The debtor must decide which contracts to assume and which to reject, a decision that directly affects the reorganized entity’s cost structure and operational capacity.
+Procedures for assumption or rejection must be carefully outlined to ensure compliance with legal requirements and to optimize the debtor’s financial position.
+Addressing these elements systematically allows for effective management of contractual liabilities within the restructuring plan.

 Identifying Executory Contracts